Shooting In A Restaurant: A Food Photographer's Perspective

 Are you affected by smell or visuals?

-3. Position the food and props within a triangle composition and use hands to add a sense of communal eating.
+Triangle composition – Position food and props in a triangular layout, and include hands or small interactions to convey a sense of communal dining.

-4. Use a napkin or tissue to clean glasses, plates and remove unnecessary clutter from each framed shot.
+Keep it clean – Use a napkin or tissue to tidy plates, glasses, and remove clutter from each frame for a polished, professional look.

-After shooting the food I would suggest photographing the restaurant at a busy time.
+The goal of professional food photography is to show the quality of the food, the ambiance of the restaurant, and create images that encourage people to visit.
 This will capture the atmosphere and give the impression of a popular restaurant.
 This technique is especially advantageous when the restaurant has a certain style, unique architecture, lighting and you can express the mood of the place.

 My reason for suggesting this is that many customers choose a restaurant not only based on the type of food that they serve but the crowd that they see attending this location.
 Let's not forget that an image can say a lot to the viewer and so a busy restaurant will encourage more customers to visit.